starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 In this article we covered how to deploy an Azure Runbook to the Azure Automation account created in the previous article and how to configure it to trigger the deployment of a .NET Application from Github to the Nano Server using a Webhook.

-The next article will cover the following:

-* Parsing Webhook Data from GitHub in the Azure Automation Runbook
-* Securing Webhooks in Azure Automation